-Plant Type & Root Depth
+Plant Type and Root Depth

-Different gardeners have tried-and-true soil mix recipes, but it’s agreed that you should avoid settling for uber-cheap bags of raised bed soil.
-A good soil mix contains topsoil, a small amount of substrate, and a significant amount of compost, which is filled with nutrients to help improve the soil condition.
+Many gardeners have tried-and-true soil mix recipes, but in general, it’s best to avoid settling for uber-cheap bags of raised bed soil.
+A good soil mix contains topsoil, a small amount of substrate, and a significant amount of compost, which contains nutrients that improve soil conditions.

+Be careful to avoid adding too much peat moss, which can increase the acidity of the soil and throw off the pH balance.
 Some gardeners prefer to fill raised garden beds with a topsoil-free mix, using equal parts compost, perlite, and coco coir.
-It makes for an excellent, fluffy, moisture-retaining growing medium.
+It makes for a fluffy, moisture-retaining growing medium.

 Topsoil isn’t the same as garden soil.
 As the name suggests, it’s the top layer of soil.
-It’s a general-purpose soil that’s ideal for filling in garden beds in the landscape or preparing a bare lawn for growth.
+This general-purpose soil is ideal for filling in garden beds or preparing a bare lawn for growth.

 Q. How many soil bags do I need for a raised bed?